selendra/selendra-wiki/docs/maintain/maintain-sync.md

 An **archive node** keeps all the past blocks and their states.
 An archive node makes it convenient to query the past state of the chain at any point in time.
 Finding out what an account's balance at a certain block was, or which extrinsics resulted in a certain state change are fast operations when using an archive node.
-However, an archive node takes up a lot of disk space - around Kusama's 12 millionth block this was around 660 GB.

 :::tip

-The [Paranodes](https://paranodes.io/DBSize) website lists the database sizes of Polkadot and Kusama nodes in real-time.
+The [Selendranodes](https://selendra.org/DBSize) website lists the database sizes of Selendra nodes in real-time.

 :::